-- 1 1/2 Tbsp 88 Acres Vanilla Spice Sunflower Seed Butter
+- 1 1/2 tablespoons 88 Acres Vanilla Spiced Sunflower Seed Butter

-- 2 Tbsp Sunflower Seed Oil (or other neutral oil)
+- 2 tablespoons sunflower seed oil (or other neutral oil)

 Jessica Grosman is a Registered Dietitian, recipe developer, and culinary nutrition educator.
 Her goal is to excite people and get them into the kitchen to cook their own food and find better health through the food they prepare for themselves.
 She earned both a BS and MS in Nutrition, prior to completing a dietetic internship in 2001.
 Additionally, she graduated with honors from the Academy of Culinary Nutrition’s Culinary Nutrition Expert (CNE) program.
 Jessica’s passion is sharing her knowledge and education with others; she is experienced in teaching cooking & nutrition classes to a wide variety of audiences.
 She currently is working as a recipe developer, cookbook recipe tester, and teaches boutique cooking classes.
 When not in the kitchen creating deliciously nourishing recipes, Jessica enjoys reading, exercising, and traveling with her family.